RaghavGirgaonkar/Bird-GAN-Optimised-for-TPUs/README.md

 The Google Colab notebook can be run [here](https://colab.research.google.com/drive/1_jerqSSkL0e0VvqUcAFx6uyFv6HgCCLO?usp=sharing), if you plan to use your own dataset you will need Google Cloud storage and will need to upload your dataset as a Tensorflow record file to run this notebook on TPUs.

 Any comments or suggestions are welcome and feel free to contact us for the same!
+We'd also love to see any interesting birds that you may generate.
+Happy training!

 # Generated Birds